 Making regular use of herbs as part of a daily routine does so much good than harm to the body.
 Even something as simple as drinking a cup of herbal tea each day will offer amazing benefits to the overall body functioning and definitely helps in easing stomach issues and problems related to digestion.
-But it is always recommended to consult the doctor first before deciding to begin using a regular or daily herbal routine.
-Some herbs that effectively aid digestion include :
+Some herbs that effectively treat indigestion include :

 This cool and mood-brightening herb is a herbal carminative that helps to take care of indigestion and other digestive discomfort.
 You can use it by itself, or add it to other herbs that you have purchased.
 It can be used as a tea or added to water.

 #2.
 Dandelion Leaf and Root

 The whole part of this plant can actually be used as a medicinal tea for its bitter liver-supporting properties.
 The leaves especially, can be eaten as food and enjoyed in salad, pesto, and many more kinds of dishes.